-It was back in March 2018 that Lucasfilm announced that there was indeed a Star Wars TV series in the works and it would be helmed by none other than Jon Favreau.
+Back in March 2018, Lucasfilm announced that there was indeed a Star Wars TV series in the works and it would be helmed by none other than Jon Favreau.
 We now know that show will be called The Mandalorian and it will be exclusively streaming on Disney Plus.
 We're extremely light on spoilers, so don't be worried.

 Favreau has been a Disney stalwart for over a decade now.
-He’s flitted between the Marvel world, directing the first two Iron Men (as well as starring in them), starred in Solo: A Star Wars movie and has been a part of the animated Clone Wars TV series.
+He’s flitted between the Marvel world, directing the first two Iron Man films (as well as starring in them), starred in Solo: A Star Wars Story and has been a part of the animated Clone Wars TV series.
 He was also chosen to direct the live-action Jungle Book.
-On his slate next is a live-action version of The Lion King, so his Disney bosses are keeping him very busy.
+On his slate next is a live-action version of The Lion King, so his Disney overlords are keeping him very busy.

-You wouldn’t think he would have time for anything else but he’s executive producing The Mandalorian and, according to StarWars.com, will be working “with a diverse group of writers and directors and give Lucasfilm the opportunity to build a robust talent base”.
+You wouldn’t think he would have time for anything else but he’s executive producing The Mandalorian and will be working “with a diverse group of writers and directors and give Lucasfilm the opportunity to build a robust talent base”.